-Why use average?
+Why use the SMA?

 You might be wondering – when does it signal a trend?

 It signals a new trend when the long-term average crosses over the short-term average.
-The long-term average moving above the short-term average may signal the beginning of an uptrend.
-The long-term average moving below the short-term average may signal the beginning of a downtrend.
+If the long-term average is moving above the short-term average, this may signal the beginning of an uptrend.
+If the the long-term average is moving below the short-term average, this may signal the beginning of a downtrend.
 You can experiment with different period lengths to find out what works best for you.

 While similar to the simple moving average, this Forex trading indicator focuses on more recent prices.
 This means that the Exponential Moving Average (EMA) will respond quicker to price changes.
 Typical values for long-term averages might be 50-day and 200-day EMAs.
 12-day and 26-day EMAs are popular for short-term averages.
 A very simple system using a dual moving average is to trade each time the two moving averages cross.
-You buy when the the shorter moving average (MA) crosses above the slower MA, and you sell when the shorter MA crosses below the slower MA.With this system you will always have a position, either long or short for the currency pair being traded.
+You then buy when the the shorter moving average (MA) crosses above the slower MA, and you sell when the shorter MA crosses below the slower MA.With this system you will always have a position, either long or short for the currency pair being traded.

 Any list of proven best Forex indicators needs to include some form of volatility channel.
 A volatility channel is another method of identifying a trend.
 It uses the idea that if the price goes beyond a moving average with an additional amount, a trend may have then begun.
-A Bollinger band is a volatility channel invented by financial analyst John Bollinger more than 30 years ago.
-It is still among the best indicators for Forex trading out of the various volatility channel methods.
+A Bollinger band is a volatility channel invented by financial analyst John Bollinger, more than 30 years ago.
+It is still among the best indicators for Forex trading out of the various volatility channel methods available for Forex traders.

 The Bollinger band uses two parameters: